SCUBA TravelClown fish: SCUBA Travel Logo

 Seamount

 Officially steep-sided extinct volcanoes beneath the ocean surface at least 1000 m hight.
-Divers call any tall, underwater, peak a sea mount.
+Divers call any tall, underwater, peak a seamount.

 Spicule